 Saba Hasan in studio

 With the pandemic, distancing, death, insecurity have taught us that the earth can go on without us but we can not.
-I completed a set of digital drawings which are abstract inspired by my idea of a new language we will now have to learn to understand as we are reborn in a sense.
-These drawings are a syllabary a new alphabet of this new world, which is no longer anthropocentric as we may just as well disappear and it would not matter because there is so much more.
+I completed a set of digital drawings which are abstract, short videos called salsabil and new book sculptures, all inspired by my idea of a new language we will now have to learn to understand, as we are reborn in a sense.
+These works are my syllabary, a new alphabet of this new world, which is no longer anthropocentric as we may just as well disappear and it would not matter because there is so much more.